froken/pluralsight/README.md

-This project contains the exercise files for some pluralsight courses
+This project contains the exercise files for some pluralsight courses.

 ## react.flux

-Contains the exercise files for a course "Building Applications with React and Flux" by Cory House https://app.pluralsight.com/library/courses/react-flux-building-applications/table-of-contents
+Contains the exercise files for a course "Building Applications with React and Flux" by Cory House: https://app.pluralsight.com/library/courses/react-flux-building-applications/table-of-contents